Dart-Code/Dart-Code/CONTRIBUTING.md

 # Contributing to Dart Code

 If you're going to work on an issue, please add a comment to the issue so others know it's being looked at.
 If there isn't an issue for the work you want to do, please create one.
-The [up-for-grabs](https://github.com/Dart-Code/Dart-Code/labels/up%20for%20grabs) issues might make good starting points for new contributors.
+The [good first issue](https://github.com/Dart-Code/Dart-Code/labels/good%20first%20issue) issues might make good starting points for new contributors.

 ## Enable Logging